Can Dogs Eat Turkey?

 Emergency preparation and prevention is key to ensuring your pet's safety.
 So it's probably a good idea before any food-centric gathering to save the ASPCA Poison Control Center hotline (888) 426-4425 in your phone just in case.

-While turkey might be the main entree on Thanksgiving or Christmas, there are many other human foods that commonly get gobbled up by dogs.
+While turkey or ham might be the main entree on Thanksgiving or Christmas, there are many other human foods that commonly get gobbled up by dogs.
 But which ones are OK and which ones should be cause for concern?

 Pet-Safe Holiday Foods

-While these foods are generally safe for dogs with a few important caveats, always avoid the casserole version of anything when it comes to sharing with your pet.
+While these human foods are generally safe for dogs with a few important caveats, always avoid the casserole version of anything when it comes to sharing with your pet.

 Before giving your dog a taste of any human foods, be sure to consult your veterinarian about your individual dog, as every pet is different!
 Pet parents of dogs who are on a restricted diet or dogs who have diabetes will want to be extra careful not to let their pup over-indulge in foods high in fat or sugar content.
 Also, make sure you're aware of any allergies your dog may have and avoid foods that cause reactions.